 This gets escalated even moreso in the MMO ''World of Warcraft, where the entire Horde not only becomes playable, but is seen as also fighting for similar goals that their enemies the Alliance wants.
 In fact, the main enemy itself ends up shifting from the Orcs to different people (Old Gods, Deathwing, The Lich King).

-GLaDOS, from Portal 2, after being put in a potato and spending the middle to the end of the game with your character.
-She then becomes very nice to you, then is reset back to disliking you, but is still good enough to just want you gone instead of dead.
+GlaDOS, from Portal 2, after being put in a potato and spending the middle to the end of the game with your character.
+At first she's only working with you out of necessity, but she then becomes very nice to you (for her standards anyway), then is reset back to disliking you, but is still good enough to just want you gone instead of dead.